 Add the frozen or fresh green beans and lemon zest.

-Pour the water in, add salt and pepper to your taste, and then cover it all with a lid.
-Let it simmer at low heat for about 5 or 6 minutes.
+Pour the water in, add salt and pepper to your taste, then cover the pan with a lid.
+Allow it to simmer at low heat for about 5 or 6 minutes.
 You want your beans to be al dente, not mushy.

 Add the chopped almonds.